 Nuts and Beans

 Protein sources that have fiber are much easier to digest.
 Unlike most animal-based sources of protein, nuts and beans are packed with fiber, and they can alleviate a wide variety of age-related health issues, including high blood pressure and diabetes.
 Red, black, and kidney beans have the highest concentration of protein, and they can easily be added to a variety of dishes.
 Seniors who are trying to give up animal products should eat plenty of nuts and beans throughout the week to prevent muscle loss.

 Some seniors may need help eating nutritious foods and making other healthy lifestyle choices.
 If your elderly loved one needs help maintaining healthy habits, consider hiring a professional caregiver.
-Families can rely on Home Care Assistance Allen to provide dedicated and compassionate in-home caregivers who are trained in our holistic Balanced Care Method, which was designed to encourage seniors to exercise often, eat nutritious foods, maintain strong social ties, and focus on other lifestyle factors that promote longevity.
+For home care, Allen families can rely on Home Care Assistance to provide dedicated and compassionate in-home caregivers who are trained in our holistic Balanced Care Method, which was designed to encourage seniors to exercise often, eat nutritious foods, maintain strong social ties, and focus on other lifestyle factors that promote longevity.

 Having an occasional steak isn’t unhealthy for seniors, but most of the meat they eat should be relatively lean.
 Red meat filled with saturated fat can negatively impact an individual’s health if he or she already has high cholesterol or high blood pressure.
 A seared piece of chicken with a few basic spices has a significant amount of protein.
 If your loved one has a difficult time cooking meals independently, you can easily grill multiple batches of chicken at a time so he or she has food to eat throughout the week.